Tudor House, 4 Horton Crescent, Rugby, CV22 5DL

 ABOUT THE HOUSE

 Tudor was opened in 1893 and became a girls' house in 2002.
 Fifty-two girls aged 13 to 18 live here in a spacious and beautiful boarding House.
 On arrival at Tudor our 13-year-olds share two dormitories and each new girl also has a private study.
 From the second year upwards everyone has a single study bedroom.
 There is plenty of space in Tudor - the girls have common rooms to share, the central part of the House is a general gathering area, the oak-panelled dining room has great character and the extensive garden with beautiful Victorian glasshouse is enjoyed by us all.
 Our resident staff and tutor team strive to make Tudor a happy house where the girls will work hard, enjoy the life of the School and thrive.

 A Durham graduate, Deborah Horner became Housemistress in September 2009.
 She has been living at Rugby School for 17 years and is also Head of Careers and Higher Education.
 She is a lover of the Arts and is particularly keen to nurture the musical and dramatic talent in the House, though she is also a late convert to road running.
 Debbie is married to Richard who is the School Chaplain.
-They have four children, ranging in age from 16 to 30 - their daughter Jess was in Bradley House before going to Durham University and Simon left Sheriff for Bristol University a few years ago.
+They have four grown-up children - their daughter Jess was in Bradley House before going to Durham University and Simon left Sheriff for Bristol University a few years ago.